-Women for Good Government will have its Monday, June 6, 2022 meeting via Zoom.
-In the future, WGG expects to resume its in-person meetings at First Unitarian Universalist Church, 4700 Grover Ave.
+Women for Good Government has resumed its in-person meetings at First Unitarian Universalist Church, 4700 Grover Ave.

 Go to the Meeting Minutes page to see a list of all WGG's virtual meetings.

 Travis County Judge Dyana Limon-Mercado will speak at the Monday, July 10 meeting.
 Other speakers may join.
 The meeting will begin at 10 a.m.

 Austin Mayor Kirk Watson, left, and Travis County Judge Andy Brown were speakers at the April 3, 2023, meeting.